allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 ClearML provides methods to directly access a task's logged parameters.

-To get all of a task's parameters and properties (hyperparameters, configuration objects, and user properties), use the [`Task.get_parameters`](../references/sdk/task.md#get_parameters) method, which will return a dictionary with the parameters, including their subsections (see [WebApp sections](#webapp-interface) below).
+To get all of a task's parameters and properties (hyperparameters, configuration objects, and user properties), use [`Task.get_parameters()`](../references/sdk/task.md#get_parameters), which will return a dictionary with the parameters, including their subsections (see [WebApp sections](#webapp-interface) below).

 ## WebApp Interface